Kwandwe Melton Manor is a modern safari villa suitable for families and small groups of friends accommodating up to eight guests at a time.

 The interactive farm-style kitchen at the Meltons Manor encourages guests to watch the personal chef combining flavours to meet the specific dietary requirements.
 Guests enjoy meals and snacks in the dining room or around the welcoming farmhouse table which is set on the terrace.
 Alternative dining venues include the ox waggon boma, as well as casual picnic sites during the safari drives.

 For smaller guests at Kwandwe, a whole new world of exploration awaits.
-Kids learn through educational and exciting activities about flora and fauna of this malaria-free game reserve and learn about Africa's magnificent wildlife.
+Kids learn through educational and exciting activities about the flora and fauna of this malaria-free game reserve and learn about Africa's magnificent wildlife.
 During the search for bones, insects, and skulls children are being taught how to identify droppings as well as animal tracks.